qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_table_styling.rst

 .. note::

     It's better to stick with decorators which are only affecting the border for the focus indicator.
-A background-related decorator won't have any impact because of the background color stying of the cells.
+A background-related decorator won't have any impact because of the background color styling of the cells.

 If you want to hide the focus indicator itself this is a one-liner